-41. In the conspectus of the facts and circumstances of the case, we hold that the applicant is not entitled to the reliefs sought by him, except to the extent indicated in para 32 above.
+42. In the conspectus of the facts and circumstances of the case, we hold that the applicant is not entitled to the reliefs sought in the present application, except to the extent mentioned in para 32 above.

-42. The applicant has worked as Executive Engineer from 30.07.79 and he has been regularised as such in 1986.
-He has been promoted to the post of Superintending Engineer in 1989 pursuant to the interim order passed by the Tribunal.
-In our opinion, he shall be accommodated in the grade of Superintending Engineer for the purpose of protection of his pay and allowances and increments drawn by him.
-He would be entitled to draw increments in the grade of Executive Engineer from 30.07.1979 and in the grade of Superintending Engineer from the date of his promotion to grade in 1989.
-His pay and allowances be fixed on that basis, if this has not already been done by the respondents.
+43. The applicant was initially promoted to the post of Executive Engineer on 4.4.1979 on the basis of the recommendations of the DPC chaired by a Member of the UPSC.
+The DPC held in 1986 selected him as Executive Engineer against the vacancies of 1983.
+In our opinion, he shall be accommodated in the grade of Executive Engineer for the purpose of protection of his pay and allowances and increments drawn by him and he shall not be reverted from the said grade.
+The increments earned by him in the post of

+Executive Engineer from 1.4.1979 should be protected and his pay and allowances should be fixed on that basis; if this has not already been done by the respondents.
+We order and direct accordingly.
+The application including all the MPs filed thereunder, is disposed of accordingly.
 There will be no order as to costs.

-B. N. DUNDIYAL
+B.N.
+Dhundiyal

 (B.N.
 DHUNDIYAL)

 MEMBER(A)

 29.01.1993